maxsw02/lammps/doc/src/info.rst

    info all out log
    info all out append info.txt
    info styles all
-   info styles atom styles command
+   info styles atom

 Description
 """""""""""

 Print out information about the current internal state of the running LAMMPS process.
 This can be helpful when debugging or validating complex input scripts.
-Several output categories are available and one or more output categories may be requested.
-All category keywords take no arguments, only *out* and *styles* take arguments as shown below.
-The keywords are cumulative, may be abbreviated, and unknown keywords are ignored.
+Several output categories are available and one or more output category may be requested.

 The *out* flag controls where the output is sent.
 It can only be sent to one target.
 By default this is the screen, if it is active.
 The